mikaeltorni/t3-cloneathon-entry/README.md

 - **Manual Refresh**: Refresh button in sidebar to sync with server when needed
 - **Auto Fallback**: Falls back to cache if server is unavailable
 - **Smart Ordering**: Recently active conversations automatically move to the top
+- **Security**: Cache is automatically cleared when users sign out to prevent data leakage between users

 ## 🤖 Supported AI Models